-Strong narrative is key to engaging and retaining players.
-This course teaches the story-structure essentials that will help you craft richer and more compelling games.
+Strong narrative is key to engaging and retaining players in the industry today.
+This online course teaches the story-structure essentials that will help you craft richer and more compelling games.

 Over seven weeks you’ll master story principles for games.
 You’ll investigate the relationship between player and protagonist, discover how to merge story and gameplay, and find ways to use those skills in a development team.